 Today’s In His Own Words illustrates this perfectly.

-[In His Own Words is a joint effort between DAHMW (Domestic Abuse Helpline for Men and Women), Shrink4Men and AVoiceForMen to help raise awareness about the invisible victims of domestic violence, men.
+[In His Own Words is an effort to help raise awareness about the invisible victims of domestic violence, men.
 If you would like to submit your story, please follow the guidelines at the end of this article.]

 One Brownie, Hold the Nuts